icerpc/icerpc-csharp/README.md

 ## Generating API Documentation

-Before generating the documentation ensure that the `docfx` command is present in your PATH, version 2.63 or greater is required.
+Before generating the documentation ensure that the `docfx` command is present in your PATH; version 2.63 or greater is required.

 The reference documentation for IceRPC API can be built using the following command: